Yakuza Girl – Blade Shikake no Hanayome: Senmetsu Clan

-Senguu Fumihiro - A boy who was raised by his grandmother in the country and a first year high school student, Fumihiro transfers to Daihon Academy to find a bride and fulfill his grandmother's wish of having great grandchildren before passing away.
+Senguu Fumihiro - A boy who was raised by his grandmother in the country and a first year high school student, Fumihiro transfers to Daihon Academy to find a bride and fulfill his grandmother's wish of having great-grandchildren before dying.
 He proposed to Akari after finding her bathing in a spring, and since then has pursued the idea of her being his fated wife.
 Comprehensibly weak since he wielded no special powers whatsoever, he acquired a Shikigei from Reiko, a beauty mark under his right eye.
 Thought to be a completely useless one, his power actually allows him to completely freeze the flow of time, except for himself, for a short while.
 In chapter nine however, Reiko reveals that his power is the ability to interfere with the law of 'Cause and Effect', making him able to change and alter whatever he wishes.

 Senimaru Akari - A bespectacled girl who wields a katana and Fumihiro's classmate, Akari was initially assigned to protect Fumihiro after he transfers.
 She is cold towards most people except to Reiko, the leader of the clan Gusha Senmetsu (to which Fumihiro is assigned).
 Over time, she seems to have warmed up towards Fumihiro and is confused by why he wants her to be his bride.
 Not much is known of her past, other than that she was found by Reiko and since then adopted into her family, acquiring her surname in the process.
 Her Shikigei is under her left eye, but is described as "useless", and so far has never been used.

 Arikawa Kotohiko - A bespectacled boy who is in the same class as Fumihiro, Kotohiko is cold towards Fumihiro but it has recently been shown that he cares a little bit about him, though he always appears as callous and frowning.
 His Shikigei, named Mystletein, is located on his right hand and grants him the power to shoot little but high piercing bullets from his fingers.
 While using this power, his whole hand and arm up to his elbow turn into a cannon-like appendage.
 Also, he can shrink down said weapon to just a finger in cases where concealment is deemed necessary.